-- It shall be the responsibility of the teacher to furnish the Chief of Human Capital Initiatives, for permanent retention in the files of the Board original official transcripts for all included curricula and courses showing the descriptive title of each course and its semester hours of credit. - 2.
-Professional teachers, i.e. tenured teachers with permanent certification, will, with prior approval of the Superintendent or his designee, be reimbursed in full for college/university tuition or other course registration expenditure for District approved courses upon presentation of an official transcript where applicable or written notice from the course sponsor showing successful completion of such courses.
+1. It shall be the responsibility of the teacher to furnish the Office of Human Capital, for permanent retention in the files of the Board original official transcripts for all included curricula and courses showing the descriptive title of each course and its semester hours of credit.

+2. Professional teachers, i.e., tenured teachers with permanent or professional certification, will, with prior approval of the Superintendent or his designee, be reimbursed in full for college/university tuition or other course registration expenditure for District approved courses upon presentation of an official transcript where applicable or written notice from the course sponsor showing successful completion of such courses.
 Reimbursement shall occur within one month following receipt of such confirmation.
 The rate of reimbursement is discretionary with the Superintendent but shall not be less than the lowest rate for comparable course offerings at an area college or university.
 Requests for and approval of such courses must be made in writing at least thirty (30) days prior to the beginning of the course.
-Such approval is discretionary with the Superintendent.
+Such approval is discretionary with the a.
+Effective February 1, 2001, the District will provide an in-District Master's Degree program and/or tuition reimbursement program for required courses for a Master's Degree as required for New York State permanent/professional teaching certification as described in the paragraphs below.